wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

     !end-bullet!
 -   !begin-bullet!
     `geom_smooth()` is no longer so chatty.
-If you want to know what the deafult smoothing method is, look it up in the documentation!
+If you want to know what the default smoothing method is, look it up in the documentation!
     (#1247)

     !end-bullet!